TL;DR

 Staff augmentation vendors are easy to find.
 Partners that reduce operational risk over 12+ months are less common.

 For teams building sustained LatAm engineering capacity, Howdy consolidates recruiting, employment, and ongoing support into a single relationship.
-That consolidation removes the coordination overhead of stitching together a recruiter, an EOR, and a management layer from separate providers.
+That removes the coordination overhead of stitching together a recruiter, an EOR, and a management layer from separate providers.

-How the list was built
+How this list was built

-- Prioritized replacement terms, pricing transparency, and delivery support.
+- Prioritized replacement terms, pricing transparency, and delivery support

-- Included EOR providers for model comparison clarity.
+- Included EOR providers for model comparison clarity

-- Used official vendor pages where available and attributed vendor claims accordingly.
+- Used official vendor pages where available and attributed vendor claims accordingly

-- Scored only where data was available; left gaps as N/A for buyer completion.
+- Scored only where data was available; left gaps as N/A for buyer completion

 FAQs